ec-builds/enterprise-homelab/projects/network-security/firewall.md

 ## Purpose

-The firewall provides perimeter protection, stateful traffic filtering, Network Address Translation (NAT), secure remote access, and policy enforcement between network segments.
+The ASUS RT-AX5400 currently serves as the perimeter firewall and network gateway for the homelab.
+It protects internal network resources using integrated firewall and packet filtering capabilities, Network Address Translation (NAT), and secure remote access through WireGuard VPN.

-The **ASUS RT-AX5400** currently provides these services.
-The target architecture replaces it as the primary gateway with **OPNsense running on dedicated hardware**.
+The target architecture will replace the ASUS router as the primary gateway with **OPNsense running on dedicated hardware**.

 ## Current Architecture

-The ASUS RT-AX5400 currently serves as the perimeter firewall and network gateway.

 <p align="left">
   <img src="./diagrams/firewall-architecture.png" alt="Current Firewall Architecture" width="500">